tiemzyar/trik/README.md

 Details:

-* A detailed description of the framework's functionality (including images) will be added some time in the future.
+* A detailed description of the framework's functionality (including images) might be added some time in the future.

 * Until then you can just try out the example app included in the framework to see the functionality in action.